-The reflective component may include, for example:
+- a. vou have undertaken a minimum of 150 hours of supervised practice within a 12-month period. - Your reflective/journal must include a log of the activities you have undertaken during your supervised practice.
+The attending prescribing clinician at each clinical attendance must sign and date each attendance.19 - b. you have reflected on your prescribing practice The reflective component may include, for example: - your reflection on one or more of your clinical studies that involved a broad issue regarding prescribing/use of scheduled medicines - your reflection on medico-legal aspects of the use and prescribing of scheduled medicines - a reflective piece (no more than one page) that demonstrates a discussion with a patient from one of your clinical studies around an element of prescribing unique to the case

-- your reflection on one or more of your case studies that involved a broad issue regarding prescribing/use of scheduled medicines - your reflection on medico-legal aspects of the use and prescribing of scheduled medicines - a reflective piece (no more than one page) that demonstrates your discussion with a patient from one of your case studies around an element of prescribing unique to the case - a clinical narrative, which is a written account of an interaction with a patient from one of your case studies that highlights a particular issue relating to the use of scheduled medicines.
-For example it may include: - a situation where things did not go as well as planned, such as a breakdown in communication or failure of patient to comply, and how you managed the situation and learnt from it, and/or - a clinical scenario that was particularly complex or demanding - a theoretical or simulation case scenario that involves the use of the emergency drugs in the National podiatry scheduled medicines list - an outline of policies and protocols that you would introduce to your practice to support and reinforce the Quality Use of Medicines31 - your reflection on maintaining your prescribing competencies.
-This could include an outline of how you plan to: - audit the outcomes of your prescribing activity - regularly review and reflect on your prescribing practices and identify your learning needs, and/or - maintain your prescribing knowledge and skills, including the continuing the professional development activities you consider would be appropriate to address your learning needs, and - a reflection that demonstrates a higher understanding of issues around prescribing in Australia.
-Topics are open but examples could include: - antibiotic stewardship - access to NSAID without prescription - cost of agents on PBS versus non PBS - reporting mechanisms to the TGA for adverse drug reactions and why this is important - legislative requirements about safe storage of medicines - protocols for off label use of medicines in podiatry practice, and - communication strategies with other health care practitioners.
+- a clinical narrative, which is a written account of an interaction with a patient from one of your clinical studies that highlights a particular issue relating to the use of scheduled medicines.
+For example it may include: - a situation where things did not go as well as planned, such as a breakdown in communication or failure of the patient to comply, and how the situation was managed and what you learnt from it, and/or - a clinical scenario that was particularly complex or demanding - a theoretical or simulation case scenario that involves the use of the emergency drugs in the National podiatry scheduled medicines list - an outline of policies and protocols that you would introduce to your practice to support and reinforce the Quality Use of Medicines20 - your reflection on maintaining your prescribing competencies.
+This could include an outline of how you plan to: - audit the outcomes of your prescribing - regularly review and reflect on your prescribing practices and identify your learning needs, and/or - maintain your prescribing knowledge and skills, including continuing the professional development activities you consider would be appropriate to address your learning needs, and - a reflection that demonstrates a higher understanding of issues around prescribing in Australia.
+Topics are open but examples could include: - antibiotic stewardship - access to NSAID without prescription - cost of medicines on PBS versus non PBS - reporting mechanisms to the TGA for adverse drug reactions and why this is important - legislative requirements about safe storage of medicines - protocols for off label use of medicines in podiatry practice, and - communication strategies with other health care practitioners.